Two American hostages released by Yemeni rebels in swap for militants

 The fighting between the Iran-aligned Houthis and the regional coalition of nations led by Saudi Arabia — which seeks to restore Yemen’s internationally recognized government and thwart Iran’s growing influence — has intensified in recent days.
 The United States has backed the coalition with billions of dollars in weaponry, including fighter jets and bombs, as well as intelligence and logistical support.

-Meanwhile, the humanitarian crisis is deepening, fueled by significant cuts in funding by Western donors, as millions are one the edge of famine and suffering from disease and illness, including the coronavirus.
+Meanwhile, the humanitarian crisis is deepening, fueled by significant cuts in funding by Western donors, as millions are on the edge of famine and suffering from disease and illness, including the novel coronavirus.

 Raghavan reported from Cairo.